MrShiny608/MrShiny608/_posts_md/2025-04-29-AdversarialInterviews.md

 ## Lack of Attention to Applications 📝

 I always complete the initial application forms thoroughly, even if it means putting "0 years experience" against a skill.
-However, when a company sends me a second form asking for the same information already provided in my CV or initial responses, it's a clear signal they aren’t paying attention.
+However, when a company sends me a second form asking for the same information already provided in my CV or initial responses, it's a clear signal they aren't paying attention.

 If you can't consolidate your questions into the first form or read what I've already sent, it tells me all I need to know about how communication will be within your company.
 The hiring process often acts as a preview of an organisation's internal operations - if communication is disorganised and ineffective at this early stage, it is likely to be even worse once you're inside.
 Poor attention to detail and respect for people's time usually indicates broader problems with culture, leadership, and daily operations.